FancyGrid/awesome-grid/README.md

 * [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 There is a big form module.
 It supports major javascript frameworks:
 Angular, jQuery, React, VueJs, Web Components.
-* [FXB Grid](https://www.javascript-grid-control.com) - Mobile-friendly and super-fast Javascript grid, with no dependencies.
-Comprehensive documentation and example code.
 * [Grid.js](http://gridjs.io/) - Table plugin written in TypeScript.
 It has integrations with React, Vue, Angular and jQuery.
 It extends native HTML table.
 It does not provide many modern Enterprise grid features.
 * [Handsontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.